myaouri/Creating-a-DataFrame/README.md

     -  Create a DataFrame and take a look at it
     -  List of Columns
     -  Select a column of the DataFrame
     -  Select using index
         -   Select rows
         -   Select columns

-    -  Arthmetic vectorized using a string
+    -  Arithmetic vectorized using a string
     -  Arithmetic vectorized operation using add, sub...etc
-        -   Using substraction
+        -   Using subtraction
         -   Using add method
         -   Using multiplication
     -  Deleting a column
     -  Adding a column
         -   Using a scalar
         -   Using a list
         -   Using insert method